Frequently Asked Questions

 Q. I am replacing my roof; do I need a permit?

 A. The City does not require a permit if you are only replacing the shingles; however, Santa Rosa County requires a permit.
-If you make changes to the roof line, a permit form the City will be required.
+If you make changes to the roof line, a permit from the City will be required.

 Q. I am pouring a driveway, do I need a permit?